 Mineral Processing (sub-target $1.5 billion by 2020)

-There are currently two major contributors to mineral processing in South Australia:
+There are currently two major contributors to mineral processing in South Australia, which both had significant milestones in 2017 securing the long term future of Port Pirie and Whyalla.

-- Arrium’s Whyalla Steelworks—manufacturing steel from iron ore derived from the Middleback Ranges; and
+- GFG Alliance purchased the Whyalla Steelworks — manufacturing steel from iron ore mined from the Middleback Ranges; and

-- Nyrstar’s Port Pirie plant—producing copper, lead, zinc, gold, silver and sulphuric acid from ore sourced from a variety of Australian mines.
+- Nyrstar’s significant $660 million transformation of the Port Pirie smelter—producing lead, zinc, copper, silver, gold and sulphuric acid from ore sourced from a variety of mines and recycle sources.

 Department of State Development